 - 1. the interviewer;

 - 2. the respondent; and

-- 3. the questionnaire.
+- 3. the questionnaire on the tablet.

 Given the three basic elements there are three things you are asked to do in order to conduct an accurate interview:

 Ask the questions as worded, following the instructions.